nikkhil160/nikhil/cltie2he500000al356cnd3db.md

 ---
-title: "I wrote an eBook for DTC small business owners"
+title: "I wrote an eBook for D2C small business owners"
 seoDescription: "An eBook for DTC small business owners that helps them in starting their own small business on Shopify, has a checklist which contains things to start off"
 datePublished: Fri Mar 08 2024 08:22:35 GMT+0000 (Coordinated Universal Time)
 cuid: cltie2he500000al356cnd3db